Flybe (1979–2020): Joint ventures and franchises

-Loganair was the first franchise partner for Flybe and operated a number of flights in Scotland and Ireland under a franchise agreement from 2008.
+Loganair, a Scottish airline, was the first franchise partner for Flybe and operated a number of flights in Scotland and Ireland under a franchise agreement from 2008.
 Loganair aircraft wore the full Flybe livery during the time of the franchise.
 In 2016, it was announced that the agreement was to end on 31 August 2017 at which time Loganair would become an independent carrier.

 In 2014, Flybe signed their second franchise agreement with Stobart Air, and initially started operating European routes from Southend Airport.
 In 2015, Stobart Air began operating more flights on behalf of Flybe from Ronaldsway Airport, Isle of Man using two ATR 72.
 In 2017, Flybe and Stobart Air began operating additional services from Southend Airport using Flybe Embraer 195 jet aircraft.

 On 11 January 2016, Flybe announced its third franchise deal with the Jersey based airline, Blue Islands.
-This would see all Blue Islands flights operated under the Flybe name, and the Blue Islands aircraft livery replaced with the current Flybe livery from May 2016.
-This deal was, however, under investigation and was reported to be potentially breaking local competition laws.
+Now all Blue Islands flights operated under the Flybe name, and the Blue Islands aircraft livery was replaced with the current Flybe livery from May 2016.
+However the deal was under investigation and was reported to potentially break local competition laws.

 From 1 September 2017, Eastern Airways became a new franchise partner for Flybe taking over routes previously operated by Loganair from Aberdeen Airport, Glasgow Airport and Edinburgh Airport.
-This now meant both Flybe and Loganair were now in direct competition with each other.
+That meant both Flybe and Loganair were now in direct competition with each other.
 In January 2018, services to Sumburgh were being withdrawn, owing to the competition with Loganair and the route being unable to sustain two carriers.
-It was also announced that Loganair was withdrawing services from Glasgow to Manchester leaving Flybe as the sole operator on that route.
+It was announced that Loganair was withdrawing services from Glasgow to Manchester leaving Flybe as the sole operator on that route.

-Flybe purchased Finncomm Airlines with Finnair in July 2011, and on 30 October 2011 rebranded the airline as Flybe Nordic.
+Flybe purchased Finncomm Airlines with Finnair of Finland in July 2011, and on 30 October 2011 rebranded the airline as Flybe Nordic.
 The joint venture operated its own routes along with franchise routes under a codeshare agreement for Finnair, operating under Flybe's BE-code.
 Flybe agreed to sell its 60% stake in Flybe Nordic in November 2014 for €1, in an attempt to reduce group costs.
 On 1 May 2015, Flybe Nordic began operating solely for Finnair as it was no longer a part of Flybe.
 Flybe Nordic is now known as Nordic Regional Airlines – Norra.

 Sponsorship

-Flybe were the main sponsor of Exeter City Football Club and also sponsored Exeter Chiefs with their branding featuring on both teams' shirts.
+Flybe was the main sponsor of Exeter City Football Club and also sponsored the Exeter Chiefs with their branding featured on both teams' shirts.
 Flybe had also sponsored the ITV Weather forecasts on ITV Channel Television, ITV Cymru Wales, ITV Meridian, ITV West Country, STV, UTV, and the sport sections of the Manchester Evening News, the Express & Echo (Exeter), the South Wales Echo (Cardiff), the Isle of Man Courier and the Isle of Man Examiner.

-Flybe had previously sponsored Birmingham City (2003–2007), Norwich City (2006–2008), Southampton (2006–2010) and Inverness Caledonian Thistle (2007–2010).
+Flybe had previously sponsored Birmingham City (2003–2007), Norwich City (2006–2008), Southampton (2006–2010), and Inverness Caledonian Thistle (2007–2010).